What Is an Engineering Solver?

 Dassault Systèmes

-A global leader in 3D design, Digital Mock Up, and Product Lifecycle Management (PLM) solutions, known for its comprehensive 3DEXPERIENCE platform.
+A global leader in 3D design software, 3D Digital Mock Up, and Product Lifecycle Management (PLM) solutions, offering a holistic digital environment for product development.

 Dassault Systèmes